 - Arrests for charges that are overturned on appeal.

 Those above-listed consequences alone are not sufficient to utilize the administrative expungement process.
 More information is required.
 One example that may be a good candidate for this when a person is arrested for DUI and submits a breath sample into an intoxylizer and the results are zero (.000).

 Administrative Expungements Are More Involved Than Regular Expungements

 Administrative Expungements are not limited in number or by duration of time since arrest.
 However, administrative expungements are complicated and can take more time to complete than most people expect.
-Because each case is a subjective undertaking, there is no defined time limits on how long a petition for an administrative expunction can take.
+They can also be unsuccessful.
+Because each case is a subjective undertaking, there is no defined time limits on how long an application for an administrative expunction can take.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|